Our History

 The Leadership Network for Arts Education and Special Needs changes its name to the Leadership Network for Accessible Arts Education.

 Our Music History Class begins.
-Students learn about the lives and works of composers who represent different historical periods, musical styles, and world cultures.
+Participants learn about the lives and works of composers who represent different historical periods, musical styles, and world cultures.

 The ABLE Voices Podcast launches.
 Artists with disabilities are guest hosts of the podcast, where they interview disabled artists and arts educators.